 There are six laboratory classrooms, an optics laboratory, another small room used for complex Advanced Higher apparatus, and a staff base.
 The Department is very well equipped, ensuring pupils gain hands-on experience of modern apparatus including the very latest data logging equipment.

-The Physics Department is involved in specialist science teaching in Primary 7, but, not again until S2 when pupils enjoy a very adventurous programme.
+The Physics Department is involved in specialist science teaching in Primary 7, S1, and S2 when pupils enjoy a very adventurous programme.
 This incorporates not only traditional Physics, but also innovative open-ended project work which allows for a measure of peer Assessment, encompassing many of the key aspects of Curriculum for Excellence.
-The S2 Physics course provides an everyday knowledge of the subject for those who will take it no further, but also the basis for further study for those continuing the subject into S3.
+The courses provide an everyday knowledge of the subject for those who will take it no further, but also the basis for further study for those continuing the subject into S3.
 The department is also involved in teaching the STEM skills course to the S1 pupils, allowing opportunities to develop key transferable skills.